-The decision should be made after thorough discussion with everyone involved, including family, treatment center providers, therapists and medical staff.
+The decision process should include discussion with everyone involved, including family, treatment center providers, therapists and medical staff.

+It’s imperative patients stay in treatment long enough to learn how to manage their addiction symptoms.
+A treatment program’s length affects the overall ability of a patient to stay in recovery and strengthen his ability to abstain from drug use in the future.The Canyon offers many options for long-term and short-term stays.
 A long-term treatment center, generally six to 12 months in length, focuses on several aspects of treatment, including taking personal responsibility for one’s decisions and learning how to exist in a socially acceptable environment.
-A short-term residential treatment program is generally much shorter in duration on an inpatient basis, but is followed by ongoing outpatient services.
-These treatments are generally based upon the 12-step model of recovery started by Alcoholic Anonymous, and later adapted for drug abuse with the founding of Narcotics Anonymous
+A short-term residential treatment program is generally much shorter in duration, but is followed by ongoing outpatient services.
+These treatments are generally based upon the 12-step model of recovery started by Alcoholic Anonymous, and later adapted for drug abuse with the founding of Narcotics Anonymous.

-Another viable option for prescription drug rehab is the outpatient treatment program.
-This program is designed to service individuals who, for whatever reason, are unable to enter an inpatient program or choose not to based upon the severity of their addiction.
-These programs offer the same kind of counseling and therapy available at an inpatient facility, but may also require daily or random drug screenings as a measure of whether the individual is still using the substances to which they have become addicted.
+Another viable option for prescription drug addiction is The Canyon’s outpatient treatment program.
+This program is designed to treat patients who, for whatever reason, are unable to enter an inpatient program or choose outpatient treatment due to a less severe addiction.
+These programs offer the same kind of counseling and therapy available at an inpatient facility, but may also require daily or random drug screenings as a measure of whether patients are still using substances.

-An intensive outpatient program will meet several times each week, or even daily in some situations, with times scheduled to make it easier for participates to attend regularly.
-Some facilities will have both morning and evening meeting times for group therapy and other activities.
-The amount of time one must attend an outpatient treatment program will depend upon individual progress and should be determined by the medical and psychological staff with input from the recovering addict.
+An intensive outpatient program meets several times each week, or even daily in some situations, with times scheduled to make it easier for participates to attend regularly.
+Some facilities have both morning and evening meeting times for group therapy and other activities.
+The amount of time one must attend an outpatient treatment program depends upon individual progress and is determined by the medical and psychological staff with input from the patient.

 Medications Available to Help Prescription Drug Addiction

-Depending upon the kind of prescription drugs an individual abuses regularly, there are promising reports that certain medications can help the recovery process.
-For instance, when treating addiction to pain relievers, such as Vicodin, OxyContin or other forms of hydrocodone, treatment professionals turn to tried-and-true heroin addiction treatment medications.
-These forms of pain medications are opioids, and therefore many of the characteristics are the same as those of heroin, which is an opiate.
-Using drugs like Suboxone _ a mixture of the medications buprenorphine and naloxone _ has been shown to help addicted individuals reduce their abuse of pain medications by lessening the severity of withdrawal symptoms.
-These medications block the opiate receptors in the brain; however, they last far longer and do not have the euphoric effects that opioid pain relievers do.
+Scientific research has opened up addiction treatment with certain medications to help the recovery process.
+For instance, when treating addiction to painkillers, such as Vicodin, OxyContin or other forms of hydrocodone, treatment professionals turn to tried-and-true heroin addiction treatment medications.
+Since painkillers are opiates with many of the same characteristics as heroin, anti-opiate medications work well.
+Using drugs like Suboxone – a mixture of the medications buprenorphine and naloxone – helps patients reduce abuse of pain medications by lessening the severity of withdrawal symptoms.
+These medications block the opiate receptors in the brain; however, they last far longer and do not have the same euphoric effects as painkillers.

-Unfortunately, there is no medication presently that will help to treat addictions to CNS depressants or stimulants.
+Unfortunately, there is no medication available presently to treat addictions to CNS depressants or stimulants.

 Available Treatments for Prescription Addiction

-Motivational Interviewing is especially helpful for those individuals who do not believe they have an addiction disease and are not seeking treatment freely.
-For instance, the National Institute on Drug Abuse reports that use of motivational interviewing techniques has benefited inmates in correctional facilities who do not wish to seek treatment, but are forced to by the legal system.
-Motivational Enhancement Therapy is a process where the individual addict is helped to see the reasons why seeking treatment is a good idea.
-Once they discover, with the help of a motivational therapist, that recovering from their addiction disease is a good thing, they are more likely to actively participate in their own recovery process.
+MI is especially helpful for patients who do not believe they have an addiction and are not seeking treatment freely.
+For instance, the National Institute on Drug Abuse reports use of motivational interviewing techniques benefits inmates in correctional facilities who do not wish to seek treatment, but are forced to by the legal system.
+During the therapy patients discuss present situations, as a way to understand why seeking treatment is a good idea.
+Once they discover, with the help of a motivational therapist, that recovering from addiction is beneficial, they are more likely to actively participate in their own recovery process.5

-Each of these therapies targets a different aspect of the addicted individual, from personality to self-image.
-Since each person is an individual, and no two people suffering from the disease of addiction have the same exact issues, these therapies may be tailored to meet the needs of each person.
+Each type of behavioral therapy targets a different aspect of a patient, from personality to self-image.
+Since each person is an individual, and no two people suffering from the disease of addiction have the same exact issues, these therapies are tailored to meet specific needs.
 One or more of the therapies might be used in conjunction with another, for instance.

 - Anxiety disorder